yumi-h-1/yumi-h-1/README.md

 Welcome to my page!

-I'm Yumi, and I work on data science and data analysis projects.
+I'm Yumi, working as a data scientist in London on image classification, signal forecasting/prediction and data analysis projects.

 ---